f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |security|

-2. In the Security dashboard, scroll down and click on your pet-name load balancer.
+2. In the Security dashboard, scroll down and click on your <your-namespace> load balancer.

     |lblink|